 Policy Specifics and Procedures

 - Recommended Notification of Pregnancy

-When a student-athlete learns she is pregnant or suspects she might be pregnant, the athletics department encourages her to notify either her head coach, member of the athletic trainer staff, or the team physician (sports medicine physician) as soon as possible in order to maintain eligibility for full and safe participation.
+When a student-athlete learns of the pregnancy or the student-athlete suspects they may pregnant, the athletics department encourages the student-athlete to notify either their head coach, a member of the athletic trainer staff, or the team physician (sports medicine physician) as soon as possible in order to maintain eligibility for full and safe participation.
 A female member of the athletics staff will be available for this conversation, upon request.
-In addition, the student-athlete should consult her private, primary care physician.
-She may also want to inform her sexual partner, family members, religious or social adviser and others who are close to her.
+In addition, the student-athlete should consult a private, primary care physician.
+The student-athlete may also want to inform their sexual partner, family members, religious or social adviser and others who are close.

 - Pregnancy-Related Services